Should you bleed in pregnancy?

-In my experience, most women who see blood of any description and in any amount are pretty distressed and don’t need to be convinced to see the doctor or midwife.
+In my experience, most women who see blood of any description and in any amount, are pretty distressed and don’t need to be convinced to see the doctor or midwife.
 They will arrange an ultrasound if they are worried and that will tell you what is going on.
-Usually it’s a sigh of relief!

-For late bleeding, the situation is a bit more serious.
+For late bleeding, the situation is more serious.
 You need to have an ultrasound as soon as possible and if there is an abruption, you need to be in hospital.